 Spending Habit Trends Over Time

-Lifestyle inflation is something which gets the best of many people.
+Lifestyle inflation is something that gets the best of many people.

 I’ve increased my income from $12,000 in 2013 to now over 6 figures.